Newbury (town), Vermont

 Newbury is a town in Orange County, Vermont, United States.
 The population was 2,293 at the 2020 census.
 Newbury includes the villages of Newbury, Center Newbury, West Newbury, South Newbury, Boltonville, Peach Four Corners, and Wells River.
-The town maintains a public website that is updated regularly.

 History

 Located at the Great Oxbow of the Connecticut River, with vast tracts of beautiful and fertile intervale, the area was a favorite of the Indians.
 Rivers teemed with salmon and brooks with trout.
 Prior to European settlement, the Newbury area was the location of a village called Cowass or Cowassuck of the Pennacook tribe.
 Cowass in Abenaki is "Coo-ash-auke," meaning "place of pine trees," and was a general name these people gave to the upper Connecticut River Valley and Lakes region.
-It was first settled by English colonists in 1762 by Samuel Sleeper and family.
+The village was known to French Jesuit missions as Koés.
+In 1704 the Pennacook at Cowass kept several captives from the Deerfield Raid in the village, including Stephen Williams who was kept with Sachem George Tahanto The area was first settled by English colonists in 1762 by Samuel Sleeper and family.
 One of the New Hampshire grants, Newbury was chartered by Governor Benning Wentworth on March 18, 1763, to Jacob Bayley and 74 others, some from Newbury, Massachusetts.